ambiorix-web/ambiorix/docs/guide/stop.md

 ## On close

-One can also pass a callback to run when the server closes
+One can also pass a callback to run when the server closes, this is ideal to do things like closing database connections.

 ```r
 # start